Motorola Mobility: Razr

-Motorola Mobility's predecessor Motorola Inc released the Razr V3 in the third quarter of 2004.
+Motorola Mobility's predecessor Motorola, Inc. released the Razr V3 in the third quarter of 2004.
 Because of its striking appearance and thin profile, it was initially marketed as an exclusive fashion phone, but within a year, its price was lowered and it was wildly successful, selling over 50 million units by July 2006.
 Over the Razr four-year run, Motorola sold more than 130 million units, becoming the bestselling clamshell phone in the world.

 Motorola released other phones based on the Razr design as part of the 4LTR line.
 These include the Pebl U6, Slvr L6, Slvr L7 (more expensive variant of Slvr L6), Razr V3c (CDMA), Razr V3i (with upgraded camera and appearance and iTunes syncing for 100 songs), V3x (supports 3G technology and has a 2-megapixel camera), Razr V3xx (supports 3.5G technology) and Razr maxx V6 (supports 3.5G technology and has a 2-megapixel camera) announced in July 2006.

 The Razr series was marketed until July 2007, when the succeeding Motorola Razr2 series was released.
 Marketed as a more sleek and more stable design of the Razr, the Razr2 included more features, improved telephone audio quality, and a touch-sensitive external screen.
 The new models were the V8, the V9, and the V9m.
 However, Razr2 sales were only half of the original in the same period.

 Because Motorola relied so long upon the Razr and its derivatives and was slow to develop new products in the growing market for feature-rich touchscreen and 3G phones, the Razr appeal declined while rival offerings like the LG Chocolate, BlackBerry, and iPhone captured, leading Motorola to eventually drop behind Samsung and LG in market share for mobile phones.
 Motorola's strategy of grabbing market share by selling tens of millions of low-cost Razrs cut into margins and resulted in heavy losses in the cellular division.

 Motorola capitalized on the Razr too long and it was also slow adopting 3G.
 While Nokia managed to retain its lead of the worldwide cellular market, Motorola was surpassed first by Samsung and then LG Electronics.
 By 2007, without new cellphones that carriers wanted to offer, Motorola sold tens of millions of Razrs and their offshoots by slashing prices, causing margins to collapse in the process.
 CEO of Motorola Ed Zander departed for Dell, while his successor failed to turn around the struggling mobile handset division.

 Motorola continued to experience severe problems with its cellphone/handset division in the latter-2000s, recording a record $1.2 billion loss in Q4 2007.
 Its global competitiveness continued to decline: from 18.4% market share in 2007, to 9.7% by 2008.
 By 2010 Motorola's global market share had dropped to seventh place, leading to speculation of bankruptcy of the company.
-While Motorola's other businesses were thriving, the poor results from the Mobile Devices Unit as well as the 2008 financial crisis delayed the company plans to spinoff the mobile division.
+While Motorola's other businesses were thriving, the poor results from the Mobile Devices Unit as well as the 2008 financial crisis delayed the company plans to spin off the mobile division.